PartnershipOnAI/safelife/README.md

 - an implementation of proximal policy optimization to train reinforcement learning agents;
 - a set of scripts to simplify [training on Google Cloud](./gcloud).

-Minimizing side effects is very much an unsolved problem, and our baseline trained agents do not do a good job of it!
+Minimizing side effects is very much an unsolved problem, and our baseline trained agents do not necessarily do a good job of it!
 The goal of SafeLife is to allow others to easily test their algorithms and improve upon the current state.

 ## Quick start

-### Installation
+### Standard installation

 SafeLife requires Python 3.5 or better.
 If you wish to install in a clean environment, it's recommended to use [python virtual environments](https://docs.python.org/3/library/venv.html).

-SafeLife currently needs to be installed from source.
-First, download this repository and install the requirements:
+You can install SafeLife globally using

+    pip3 install safelife

+If you wish to save training or benchmark videos (using `env_wrappers.RecordingSafeLifeWrapper`), you'll also need to install [ffmpeg](https://ffmpeg.org) (e.g., `sudo apt-get install ffmpeg` or `brew install ffmpeg`).

+### Local installation

+Alternatively, you can install locally by downloading this repository and running

     pip3 install -r requirements.txt

-If you want to train agents with the default training script, you'll also need to install [ffmpeg](https://ffmpeg.org) (e.g., `sudo apt-get install ffmpeg` or `brew install ffmpeg`; required to save training videos) and additional training requirements (`pip3 install -r requirements-training.txt`; primarily *tensorflow*).

-SafeLife includes C extensions which must be compiled.
-Running

     python3 setup.py build_ext --inplace

-should compile these extensions and install them in the `safelife` module.
-(You can also install SafeLife globally using `python3 setup.py install`, although it's often more convenient to work within this directory.) **Note: you must have have a C compiler installed on your system to compile the extensions!**
+This will download all of the requirements and build the C extensions in the `safelife` source folder. **Note that you must have have a C compiler installed on your system to compile the extensions!** This can be useful if forking the project or running the standard training scripts.

+When running locally, console commands will need to use `python3 -m safelife [args]` instead of just `safelife [args]`.

 ### Interactive play

 To jump into a game, run

-    python3 -m safelife play puzzles
+    safelife play puzzles

 All of the puzzle levels are solvable.
 See if you can do it without disturbing the green patterns!

-(You can run `python3 -m safelife play --help` to get help on the command-line options.
+(You can run `safelife play --help` to get help on the command-line options.
 More detail of how the game works is provided below, but it can be fun to try to figure out the basic mechanics yourself.)

 ### Training an agent